Security Hub

 Technical Circuit Breakers: How to Fight Back

-Your Ledger or MPC-based custody (like Gnosis Pay) cannot protect you if you are the one signing the transaction.
-However, you can use the following "Smart" defenses:
+Your hardware wallet or MPC-based custody (like Gnosis Pay) cannot protect you if you are the one signing the transaction.
+But you can use structural defenses:

 Set On-Chain Spending Limits (ERC-4337)